 Sarah also shared that advisors now have an opportunity to serve as advocates and changemakers.
 Earlier this year, Gary Cohn, Former Director of the National Economic Council, released a statement saying, “It’s clear that the COVID-19 pandemic has highlighted inequality in America while simultaneously increasing it.”
 Racial and ethnic minorities, as well as the economically fragile, are bearing a disproportionate burden.
 Social and institutional barriers matter – where we live, work, and play can significantly impact our health and wellness.
 According to a recent Bankrate survey, nearly 1 in 3 Americans turn away healthcare due to cost.
 Given the current pandemic, people are experiencing the compounded loss of healthcare and employment.
 Because of this, essential vaccines, examinations, and treatment may be missed.
 Those of us in the financial services industry need to work to fight this systemic inequality.
 Everyone deserves a future of opportunity, and we are in a position to help achieve that.

 It’s impossible for anyone to predict their future, but we can all be prepared and aware.
 We can educate ourselves on ways to flatten the curve and preserve our financial confidence.
+We can also take time to reflect.
 From this pandemic, we learned how the Fed works to stabilize markets.
 We saw the state of personal finance and the need for supportive advisors.
 We heard the voices of those speaking up and out for greater improvements to our nation’s structures of care.
 For now, we wait and hope for breakthroughs with vaccines and recoveries.
 The coronavirus pandemic has wreaked havoc on our world.
 We are masked; the economic impact is not.